kasper/phoenix/API.md

 ## 15. Task

-Use the `Task`-object to construct tasks, access their properties or to terminate the task.
+Use the `Task`-object to construct tasks, access their properties or to terminate them.
 Beware that some task properties are only set after the task has completed.

 ```java
 class Task implements Identifiable